Tuisto59/PyFuncover/README.md

 Format are in CSV format (pandas.to_csv output) Default : result.csv

---nb : The number of parrallelized BLAST process (default : 10) Be carefull, high number will use lot of memory and create a stck overflow !
+--nb-blast : The number of parrallelized BLAST process (default : 10) Be carefull, high number will use lot of memory and create a stck overflow !

---db : The list of choosen database number to retrieve data from bioDBnet : default : 45 46 47 (GO-TERMs Databases)
+--db : The list of choosen cross-ref number to retrieve data from bioDBnet database :
+        default : 137 45 46 47 (UNIPROT ID, GO-TERMs Databases)

+    WARNING ! : Too high number of requested cross-refs will occur a slow-mode request 1 by 1.
+                If it get an error for 1 request with 1 protein in the mode 1 by 1, the program will ABORT with a too high number of choosen cross-ref choosen exception !

+--nb-prot : The number of protein per request to the bioDBnet Database:

+    WARNING ! : Too high number of requested cross-refs will occur a slow-mode request 1 by 1.
+                If it throw an error for 1 request in this mode, the program will ABORT with a too high number of cross ref choosen exception !

   1. : Affy ID
   2.. : Agilent ID